MMachado05/awesome-firefox-addons/README.md

 These extensions are ones I am aware of but don't particularly like, or I feel have a better alternative (included in parentheses if relevant).
 Feel free to peruse them at your leisure regardless.

 * [Video DownloadHelper](https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/?utm_medium=firefox-desktop&utm_source=firefox-suggest)
+* [OneTab](https://addons.mozilla.org/en-US/firefox/addon/onetab/) (hasn't been updated in a while and some users are complaining about losing their tabs.)